nickytonline/www.nickyt.co/src/posts/how-i-review-pull-requests-44nl.md

 If the above does not hold, these are the reasons I see why PRs get bloated:

-* The person spots refactorings they can do, but they're not related to the PR.
+* The person spots refactorings or bug fixes they can do, but they're not related to the PR.
 Ask them to put these into a separate PR and keep the PR to the task at hand.
 * The work to be done is not broken down.
 Do work that moves the more extensive work forward.
 For example, a utility function used throughout the feature can be in a separate PR.
 Is the person building out a new UI?
 They can build the components independently and put up a different PR, potentially using a tool like [Storybook](https://virtualcoffee.io) to build them out.

 **Remember that an issue or feature does not need to map to one PR.**